 This Kilkenny list of 1015 women is now the only one surviving in the whole country.
 Irish teacher Eileen Cronin was amongst the first women to sign.

 Front shop leased by Delaney (butcher), Butler and Campion (publican).

 Its members’ donations form the collections in Rothe House Museum.

-Rothe House was purchased by Kilkenny Archaeological Society.
-With the help of fundraising and public funds, they restored the complex and opened Rothe House to the public as a museum.
+Kilkenny Archaeological Society purchased Rothe House.
+With the help of fundraising and public funds, they restored the complex and opened the first and second house to the public as a museum.

 Kilkenny Tourist Information located in the first house.